Crimes and Criminal Procedure

 4. An animal welfare officer of the Office of Animal Welfare or the Department of Agriculture.

-(b) The Council shall be composed of: a chairperson to be appointed by and to serve at the pleasure of the Governor; the Attorney General; the Superintendent of the Delaware State Police; the Chief of the City of Wilmington Police; the Chief of the New Castle County Police Department; the Chief of the City of Dover Police Department; the Chief of the City of Newark Police Department; the Secretary of Education; the President of the Delaware League of Local Governments; the mayor or police commissioner of an incorporated municipality in Kent County, to be appointed by the Governor; the mayor or police commissioner of an incorporated municipality in Sussex County, to be appointed by the Governor; the Chairperson of the Delaware Police Chiefs’ Council, Inc. The Chairperson shall have had substantial practical experience in the field of law enforcement.11 Del.
+(b) The Council shall be composed of: a chairperson to be appointed by and to serve at the pleasure of the Governor; the Attorney General; the Superintendent of the Delaware State Police; the Chief of the City of Wilmington Police; the Chief of the New Castle County Police Department; the Chief of the City of Dover Police Department; the Chief of the City of Newark Police Department; the Secretary of Education; the President of the Delaware League of Local Governments; the mayor of an incorporated municipality in Kent County, to be appointed by the Governor; the mayor of an incorporated municipality in Sussex County, to be appointed by the Governor; the Chairperson of the Delaware Police Chiefs’ Council, Inc; the Chair of Public Safety Committee of the House of Representatives; the Chair of the Corrections and Public Safety Committee of the Senate; 2 members of the public appointed by the Governor, who shall not be law-enforcement officers or be affiliated with law enforcement.
+The Chairperson shall have had substantial practical experience in the field of law enforcement.
+Each public member’s term shall be for 3 years.11 Del.
 C. 1953, § 8403; 57 Del.
 Laws, c.
 261; 57 Del.
 Laws, c.
 670, §§ 1B, 1C; 63 Del.
 Laws, c.
 31, § 1; 65 Del.
 Laws, c.
 492, §§ 1, 2; 68 Del.
 Laws, c.
 49, §§ 1, 2; 70 Del.
 Laws, c.
 186, § 1; 73 Del.
 Laws, c.
-65, § 9;
+65, § 9; 83 Del.
+Laws, c.
+83, § 2;

 (b) Notwithstanding any provision of law, Council membership shall not disqualify any member from holding any other public or private employment or constitute a forfeit of such office.